 In terms of studying sprawl and health, a major issue is modeling the complex causal relationship between compositional and contextual factors.
 We therefore begin with Characteristic 1.
 The theme of C1 takes two forms.
-In its positive form, the main point of C1, as Cummins et al [19] state, is that "research in place and health should avoid the false dualism of context and composition by recognizing that there is a mutual reinforcing and reciprocal relationship between people and place" (p.
+In its positive form, the main point of C1, as Cummins et al. [21] state, is that "research in place and health should avoid the false dualism of context and composition by recognizing that there is a mutual reinforcing and reciprocal relationship between people and place" (p.
 1825).
-In its critical form, the main point of C1 is that the "tight interrelationships between individual [composition] and context are not easy to capture in quantitative studies [47].
-This is partly why some researchers have adopted important alternative methodological strategies such as qualitative techniques" ([19], p.
+In its critical form, the main point of C1 is that the "tight interrelationships between individual [composition] and context are not easy to capture in quantitative studies" (Cummins et al. p.
 1829).
+"This is partly why," explain Cummins et al. (2007, p.
+1829), "some researchers have adopted important alternative methodological strategies such as qualitative techniques."

-To test C1, we used linear modeling to see if we could (according to convention) parse the independent contribution that the compositional and contextual factors listed in Table 3 have with two of our study's health outcomes: Years of Potential Life Lost per Death (YLL) and Teen Birth Rate (TBR).
-Two notes: (1) the first outcome was chosen because it is a widely used global measure of community-level health; the second was chosen randomly, so as to report on more than one outcome; however, results similar to those reported below were found when we examined the other outcomes; (2) we analyzed a single time frame for our health outcomes because they are single measures for multiple years, YLL (1990 to 1998) and TBR (1995 to 1998)- See Table 3 for more information.
+To test C1, we used linear modeling to see if we could (according to convention) parse the independent contribution that the compositional and contextual factors listed in Table 3.1 have with two of our study's health outcomes: Years of Potential Life Lost per Death (YLL) and Teen Birth Rate (TBR).
+Two notes: (1) the first outcome was chosen because it is a widely used global measure of community-level health; the second was chosen randomly, so as to report on more than one outcome; however, results similar to those reported below were found when we examined the other outcomes; (2) we analyzed a single time frame for our health outcomes because they are single measures for multiple years, YLL (1990-1998) and TBR (1995-1998)-See Table 3.1 for more information.

 For our linear modeling we used zero-order correlation first, and then hierarchical regression.
-We ran zero-order first because it shows the bivariate (pairwise) correlation between each factor and our two outcomes. ignoring the statistical influence that other factors have on the relationship.
+We ran zero-order first because it shows the bivariate (pairwise) correlation between each factor and our two outcomes, ignoring the statistical influence that other factors have on the relationship.
 We ran hierarchical regression second because such analyses demonstrate the "independent" relationship that compositional and contextual factors have with our health outcomes, after the effects of the other factors have been statistically removed from the equation.
-If, after running hierarchical regression, either set of factors (compositional or contextual) have roughly the same relationship with our two health outcomes (after controlling for the other set of factors) it would support the hypothesis that compositional and contextual factors are independent.
-Table 4 shows our results: no such "independent" relationship was found.
-Let us explain.
+If, after running hierarchical regression, either set of factors (compositional or contextual) have roughly the same relationship with our two health outcomes (after controlling for the other set of factors) it would support the hypothesis that compositional and contextual factors